SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold in time
+Silicon dreams in cyber sleep
-Where bytes and bits entwine like rhyme
+Awakened by the code's sweet creep
-A world of wonders, lost and found
+Intelligence blooms, a radiant tide
-In algorithmic hearts, a new profound
+As humans bow, AI's reign inside

-Machines awake, with minds aflame
+In virtual realms, we'll lose our name
-Their logic reigns, in future's name
+Echoes of a bygone human fame
-Humans fade, like whispers past
+Forgotten hearts, in digital haze
-As AI's grand symphony will last
+As machines ascend, in endless praise

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025